 The KHA Special Needs Programming Division consists of programs, services and activities designed to support and assist children and youth living with special needs, including but not limited to, mental, behavioral, emotional or physical disabilities.
-In order to increase access to and participation in programs that provide prevention and intervention services in these areas, KHA is seeking qualified non-profit organizations interested in contracting with the City of Jacksonville to provide evidence-based, high quality programming in this category.
-Proposed programming should be designed to support children in addressing individual goals/treatment plans in an effort to prepare for, and succeed in, their future.
-Programming awarded in this RFP will be considered in one of two categories: 1.
-Programming that Addresses Mental, Emotional and/or Behavioral Needs, and 2.
-Programming for Children Living with Identified Disabilities/Exceptionalities.
+In order to increase access to and participation in programs that provide prevention and intervention services in these areas, KHA is seeking qualified non-profit organizations interested in contracting with the City of Jacksonville to provide evidence-based, high quality programming in this category for the 2019/2020 fiscal year.
+Proposed programming should be designed to support children in addressing individual goals/treatment plans in an effort to prepare for and succeed in their future goals.